Distributions as Actions: A Unified Framework for Diverse Action Spaces: Distributions-as-actions policy gradient algorithms

-In this section, we introduce the \emph{Distribution Parameter Policy Gradient} (DPPG), a generalization of DPG for the parameters-as-actions framework.
-We show this estimator has lower variance, and then present a practical DPPG algorithm for deep RL based on TD3.
+In this section, we introduce the \emph{Distributions-as-Actions Policy Gradient} (DA-PG), a generalization of DPG for the distributions-as-actions framework.
+We show this estimator has lower variance, and then present a practical DA-PG algorithm for deep RL.